“Chefs are key to driving change, creating seafood dishes that inspire and create awareness!”

 Geoffrey Murray discovered his passion for cooking at the age of five, when he asked for pots and pans for Christmas.
 He believes strongly in bridging the world’s farming and food production communities, to protect food cultures and the environment.
 He draws inspiration from chefs like Magnus Nilsson, who promotes the relationship between nature and food, and Carlo Petrini, founder of Slow Food International.

-Giles Edwards is the co-owner of La Tete with a focus on nose to tail dining.
-It was under the training of Fergus Henderson that Giles passion for sustainability was ignited.
-La Tete radiates his passionate for seasonal produce and sustainable meat and seafood, it is about honouring the entire animal and produce minimizing waste.
-Giles focuses on educating others on what can be done with unique cuts of meat, empowering his staff to educate consumers on what he is trying to achieve with his dishes.
-Just taste the fish served everyday in La Tete and in every mouthful it easy to see why in one year his skill is the talk of the town.
-Due to COVID 19, La Tete has closed its doors.
+Giles Edwards was the co-owner of La Tete, a restaurant celebrated for it’s nose to tail dining philosophy.
+His passion for sustainability was ignited under the training of Fergus Henderson.
+La Tete radiated Giles passionate for seasonal produce and sustainable meat and seafood, it was all about honouring the entire animal and produce minimising waste.
+Giles is focused on educating others on what can be done with unique cuts of meat, empowering his staff to educate consumers on what he is trying to achieve with his dishes.
+Although La Tete has closed it’s doors due to COVID-19, Giles continues to champion sustainable dining and has embraced an exciting new opportunity by joining Le Bistrot de JAN in Cape Town.

 Glen Williams is a born and bred southern suburbs Capetonian.
 He got his big break at La Colombe at the age 21 when he was made Pastry chef.
 This is the move which has set him on a course that has brought him to where he is today.
 Glen is chef and co-owner at Foxcroft where seasonal perfection is experienced in every bite.
 It’s no surprise Glen’s passion for the use of sustainable produce shines through.
 By the way, Foxcroft is Glen’s middle name, not a lot of people know that.